-Program managers and project managers have related and often intertwining roles.
+Program managers and project managers have related and often intertwining roles, but there are important distinctions between the two.
 While a project manager orchestrates the success of individual projects, program managers oversee the strategy of all interrelated projects, collectively called a program.
-Explore each role and its distinctions.

 Work with project managers to plan project schedules, budgets, and goals